“Bleeding Kansas” play reenactment by the Lecompton Reenactors

 - WHST.6-8.4: The students will produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.

-Cost per student is $4.
+For school groups, the cost per student is $5.
 One adult enters free for every 25 students.
 Additional adults pay the student rate.

 Length of tour: approximately 2.0 – 4.0 hours for the performance, and visits to Constitution Hall State Historic Site, the Territorial Capital/Lane Museum, Democratic HQ and lunch break.